Skip to main content

 • family spokespersons.

 A victim must be a natural person and therefore legal persons, such as businesses are not included within the definition of victim.
-However, businesses are entitled to services under the Victims' Code where they have provided a named contact, in accordance with the provisions of Chapter 4 of the Victims’ Code.
+However, businesses are entitled to services under the Victims' Code where they have provided a named contact, in accordance with the provisions of the Code.

 Under the Victims’ Code, the CPS has a commitment to communicate decisions not prosecute, to stop or to substantially alter charges to all identified victims.
 This includes victims who, for whatever reason, may not have engaged with the process or who have not been asked to make a witness statement.
 Where this is the case, efforts must be made to establish contact details for the victim either by making enquiries of the police or the Witness Care Unit.